spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 * [Node deployment configuration](../../main/configurations/defaultnode.conf) that uses the above nodeType

 Note that whilst this project will create a simple Docker image, changes to the project may be required for additional behaviours.

+<a name="ansible"></a>

+## Ansible

+In this sample we have one playbook with set of tasks.
+When executing entire playbook, tasks in first section will prepare work directory and build docker images.
+Followed by a test section where environment will be set up, docker containers power up with the application nodes, run testa and power off entire environment.
+The last part will remove docker images created during this playbook execution.
+If you prefer to skip the second and third part of this playbook please check skipTests bos under SB Studio or when in the project folder execute **mvn -DskipTests=true install** in command line.

+Please check [this link] (../../site/markdown/playbook-tasks.md) to see a selected Ansible tasks with brief description.

 <a name="containers-and-nodes"></a>